How Much Does a DWI Cost in Minnesota?

 Your non-DWI related criminal history could also make things more costly for you upon a DUI arrest.
 If you have a prior criminal record, it may be more likely that you will need to post substantial bail.
 If your prior record involved a license suspension, the cost of getting your license back could be greater as well.

 Discuss the Financial Impact with a Minneapolis DWI Defense Lawyer

 It is understandable if the potential costs of a DWI convention feel overwhelming.
 For many, these costs represent an extreme financial hardship.
 Despite these challenges, some of these costs are avoidable.

-By working with a skilled DWI Defense lawyer, you could improve your chances of avoiding a conviction and the financial difficulties that come with them.
+Working with a skilled DWI Defense lawyer could improve your chances of avoiding a conviction and extended financial difficulties.
 Remember: you will not owe any court costs, fines, or restitution if you are acquitted.